 2026 Events

-Third year Biophysics graduate student Autumn Pilarski was recently accepted into UM's Biotech Career Development Program.
-Run by the Fast Forward Medial Innovation office, this structured, cohort-basedd program for STEM graduate students and postdocs guides trainees through development in advance of seeking full-time employment or an internship in any non-academic entity.
+This year Biophysics graduate student Autumn Pilarski, Biological Chemistry graduate student Olivia Kohler-Testa, and Pharmacology graduate student Elise Tahti were recently accepted into UM's Biotech Career Development Program.
+Run by the Fast Forward Medial Innovation office, this structured, cohort-based program for STEM graduate students and postdocs guides trainees through development in advance of seeking full-time employment or an internship in any non-academic entity.

 April: Elise Research Grant